Back to Library

 Key Takeaways

 • There are two types of herpes virus: HSV-1 and HSV-2.
-They are the same virus but have some differences.
+They are very similar, but have some important differences.

-• HSV-1 primarily settles near the face and tends to cause fewer genital outbreaks; HSV-2 is more active genitally with more frequent asymptomatic shedding.
+• HSV-1 primarily settles near the mouth and tends to cause fewer genital outbreaks; HSV-2 is more active genitally with more frequent periods of silent shedding.

-• Daily suppressive therapy is more commonly recommended for HSV-2 due to higher activity levels; for genital HSV-1 it is often optional.
+• Daily suppressive therapy with an antiviral pill is more commonly recommended for HSV-2 due to higher activity levels; for genital HSV-1, daily suppressive antivirals are often optional.

 What’s the difference between HSV-1 and HSV-2?